-Netstat (Network Statistics) is a command-line tool used for monitoring and troubleshooting computer network issues.
+Netstat (Network Statistics) is a command-line tool for monitoring and troubleshooting computer network issues.
 This tool shows you all your device’s connections in as much detail as you need.

 With Netstat, you can view all your connections and their ports and stats.
 This information is valuable when setting up or fixing your connectivity.
 This article will introduce you to the Netstat command and the main parameters for filtering information displayed about your connections.